Saturday, January 11, 2020

 First, identify with the family.
 The family of which I am speaking now is the family of God.
 Are we willing to openly identify ourselves as belonging to this family?
 When you were born into your biological family, you were not born into the family of God.
 You must respond to the call of God, and thus to the grace of God that you experience.
 Can you testify to that response?

 Second, identify with the kingdom.
 The family of God has business in the world.
 It has work to do and Jesus identified himself with all who would come to the kingdom, and we must as well.
 He will begin his public ministry after he receives this baptism.
 He will live the rest of his life in the light of that baptism.
-Do our neighbors know that we are Christians?
-Do our coworkers know it?
-Do the parents of our children’s friends know we follow Christ?
-But beyond just knowing we claim that identity, what have they learned from watching and listening to us about who Jesus is?
-Bear the name of Jesus well among a watching world.
+While we cannot hope to do so perfectly, we need to learn to bear the name of Jesus well in our families, communities, and places of work.

 Third, identify with our baptism.
 The example of Jesus reminds us of what baptism is really meant to be.
 It is not a hoop to jump through and a box to check.
 It is not a spiritual security blanket for our children.
 It is not a religious routine that just goes with the territory.
 Jesus goes into the waters of baptism to publicly affirm that he identifies who he is with whom God has made him to be.
 When we baptize people in the church, we recognize their place in the family.
 We agree with them that they are God’s and God is theirs.
 We celebrate our destiny as God’s eternal family.

 Finally, identify with Jesus.
 Your baptism means you identify your life with Jesus.
 You live in fellowship with him.
 You follow his lead.
 It leads to the death of simply living for yourself, but also to the new life of living for and with him.
-There is a call to each of us to remember that God grants us this new identity — we are his beloved children.
-The name of Jesus is salvation, the beloved son, the Messiah.
+There is a call to each of us to remember that God grants us this new identity — we are beloved children of the Father.
+The name of Jesus is salvation, the Beloved Son, the Messiah.
 In following him, you receive his name – Christian, Christ-follower.
 He is your identity.
-Your destiny is united to him.
-Sisters and brothers rise up and bear the family Name!
+Your destiny is united to his destiny.

 2 comments: